DavidAduaka/Election-Analysis/README.md

 # Election-Analysis by David Aduaka

 ## Overview of Elelction Audit
-A colorado Boad of Elections employee has given you the following tasks to complete eleciton audit of a recent local congressional election.
+A Colorado Boad of Elections employee has given you the following tasks to complete eleciton audit of a recent local congressional election.

  1. Calculate the total number of votes cast.
  2. Get the complete list of candidates who recieved votes.